-Holiday Writing: 3 Tricks for Getting Unstuck During the Holidays
+3 Tricks for Getting Unstuck During the Holidays

 Typically, I write on my laptop in Microsoft Word.
 When I sit down to write, I like to give myself a solid hour of productivity, and that doesn’t include the thirty minutes I know I’m going to need to ramp myself up.

-During the holidays, 90 minutes of free time is rare.
+During the holidays, ninety minutes of free time is rare.
 Between family activities, work, and my children’s social calendars, I’m lucky if I get thirty uninterrupted minutes in front of my laptop.

 Not having enough time can make me feel trapped.
 When I do find time to sit down and write, I spend large portions of it watching the clock and worrying that my few precious minutes will run out before I can really get going.

-Like all great self-fulling prophecies, my anxiety comes to pass and I spend so much time worrying, that I never actually get a great writing flow going.
+Like all great self-fulling prophecies, my anxiety comes to pass and I spend so much time worrying that I never actually get a great writing flow going.

 To combat this anxiety, I hack my own system.
 During the holidays, I make sure I have a journal with me wherever I go.
 Whenever I have five minutes to myself, I start writing in my journal.